 Slow cooker vegan beef stew and dumplings is the epitome of plant-based comfort food.

-Deep savoury stew with sweet potatoes and the fluffiest, softest dumplings imaginable.
+Deep savoury stew with sweet potatoes and the fluffiest, softest, delicious wee dumplings.

 Origins of beef stew and dumplings